What's the FLIP? Expanding the Definition of the Flipped Classroom Model

 In my work, the FLIP means to “Focus on your Learners by Involving them in the Process.”

 A simple way to think about it is to just think about how to "flip" the work in the classroom to your students.
-Students are engaged and busy working together.
+Students are engaged, on task, and working either collaboratively or individually.

-The goal is to engage students in activities involving higher levels of critical thinking during the time they share with you and their peers.
+The essence of the FLIP is to involve and engage learners in meaningful, authentic, and challenging activities during the time they share with you and their peers.
 It's more than watching videos of lectures or doing an icebreaker.

 Instead of class time being a place where information is delivered or consumed, it becomes a place where information is applied, analyzed, and evaluated as students work to create meaning and connections themselves.